Sukanyasingh3/Sukanyasingh3/README.md

 🔭 I’m currently a CSE student at SRM University

+🤖 I'm intersted in Machine Learning and Data Science

 🌱 I’m currently learning Data mining and NLP

 🔍 Exploring the world, one dataset at a time